 - GradesFirst assists with emailing students within a target group and allows us to gather a group of students currently enrolled in a term.
 This program allows us to email specific target groups and allow them access to schedule their own appointments.
 Target groups can be searched easily and it gives us capability of searching students by major, GPA, units completed, and special populations.
 This product also allows counseling and Classroom Faculty the ability to email and text the student with necessary information.
-Another feature of this program is that it gives counselors and counselor assistants the ability to easily communicate with student's instructors.
+Another feature of this program is that it gives counselors and Counselor Assistants the ability to easily communicate with student's instructors.
 Finally, counselors are able to make appointments available for students in a specific population to schedule themselves. - DegreeWorks is the tool used to create and house on-line Abbreviated and Comprehensive Education Plans.
 DegreeWorks allows both student and Counselor to have 24/7 on-line access to this information. - Banner is the main college database and holds all student records that would control registration and house records.
 Banner is a tool that we use to also identify students by checking academic standings, how many units a student is limited to, transcripts, registration appointments etc. DegreeWorks is a tool used to help students plan their courses and monitor their progress.
-Counselors and Counselor Assistants can assist students with looking at this technology tool.

-- We plan to utilize social media and create a phone APP enabling students to access educational planning tools at their convenience. - As mentioned in the previous section, services are delivered in individual appointments, Express or Drop-in counseling, group workshops, and Counseling courses.
+Counselors and Counselor Assistants can assist students with looking at this technology tool. - We plan to utilize social media and create a phone APP enabling students to access educational planning tools at their convenience. - d.

-d.
 Are instructional faculty involved in monitoring student progress?
 Do they participate in early alert systems?